hujhax/austin-improv-wiki/Troupes/DA Foundry.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre]]:> <p>DA Foundry performs improvised theater with improvised music and songs.</p>
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:> <p>DA Foundry performs improvised theater with improvised music and songs.</p>
 >
 > <p>This dynamic troupe creates rich fictional worlds, and populates them with strong characters, background music, and improvised singing.</p>
 >
 > <p>Also, quite funny.</p>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre]]:> <p>We do improv, musical improv, plays, and films under the DA Foundry umbrella.</p>
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:> <p>We do improv, musical improv, plays, and films under the DA Foundry umbrella.</p>
 >
 > <p>Topping and Susannah also teach Singing Improv, Creative Writing, and coach writers and improvisers.</p>
 >